JulienRouse/reddit-bot-analysis/Readme.md

   - ?

 - presentation
-  - build infographique from the results of analysis
+  - build infographics from the results of analysis